wittend/deno-web-cfg/web-cfg/docs/README.md

     - deno run --allow-read --allow-write --allow-net main.ts --root=.

 - Consider adding a schema for your specific keys to improve input types and validation.
-- For debugging TOML parsing issues, print the parsed object or capture server logs.
+- For debugging INI parsing issues, print the parsed object or capture server logs.
 - For local TLS testing, use a reverse proxy or self-signed certs; Deno’s standard HTTP serve is plain HTTP.

 ## FAQ